-Risks

-Policy and legal Low

-Alphawave Semi is a young and high-growth company setting the foundations of its reporting on a range of environmental, social and digital infrastructure, enabling savings in the amount of energy governance topics.
+Risks Opportunities Policy and legal Low Resource efficiency Low Alphawave Semi is a young and high-growth company setting the Our technology contributes to improving the energy efficiency of the foundations of its reporting on a range of environmental, social and digital infrastructure, enabling savings in the amount of energy governance topics.
 In 2022, we used the Sustainability Accounting required to transmit data in data centres or 5G base stations.
 Standards to guide our reporting.